 - They may try different identities over the course of their lifetime, based on the qualities which they observe and like in other people.

 However, despite all of this fantasy and identity-building, they remain uncertain and lacking in confidence underneath as they largely base their identity on their feelings, which are ever-changing.

 Type four people understand that human nature is unstable and forever changing but the inner contradiction in them is that, despite this understanding, they want to create a stable identity for themselves which is based on human emotion.

-In an effort to do so they reject some feelings in favour of others which they believe are more in tune with who they are.
+In an effort to do so, they reject some feelings in favor of others which they believe are more in tune with who they are.

 However, doing this means they are rejecting an innate part of their true nature and in fact denying who they really are.

 - Type four individuals face a big challenge in life – the need to let go of past feelings rather than holding onto negativity and old wounds when people have caused them hurt.

 - The tendency they have to hold onto this negativity can obscure the many positive things they have going for them in life.

 - The belief of the type four person that there is something missing inside of themselves, or something wrong with them, means they are reluctant to allow themselves to embrace life’s good experiences or to acknowledge their good qualities.

 - They fear that doing so would cause them to lose their sense of identity – usually that of the suffering victim.